DynamicDevices/cga-coordinate-mapping/PROJECT_CONTEXT.md

 ### ⚠️ CRITICAL: CI Configuration Stability

-**🚨 DO NOT CHANGE THE CI WORKFLOW - IT IS WORKING CORRECTLY 🚨**
+**🚨🚨🚨 DO NOT MODIFY THE CI WORKFLOW - IT IS WORKING CORRECTLY 🚨🚨🚨**

-**The CI is currently working and all tests pass.
-Any changes to `.github/workflows/ci.yml` risk breaking the build pipeline.
-Only modify if absolutely necessary and after extensive local testing.**

-The CI workflow (`.github/workflows/ci.yml`) uses a carefully sequenced restore/build pattern to handle the shared `obj` directory issue.
-The current working configuration uses:

-1. **Restore solution** (`dotnet restore InstDotNet.sln`) - Gets all packages including xunit
-2. **Build main project** (`dotnet build src/InstDotNet.csproj -r runtime`) - Builds with runtime, may restore again
+**The CI has been broken multiple times by unnecessary changes.
+The current configuration is stable and working.
+DO NOT change `.github/workflows/ci.yml` unless there is a critical bug that cannot be fixed any other way.**

+**Current Working CI Configuration (2025-11-14):**

+The CI workflow uses a **two-job structure** that is simple and reliable:

+1. **Test Job** (runs first):
+   - Clean `obj` and `bin` directories
+   - Restore test project: `dotnet restore tests/InstDotNet.Tests.csproj`
+     - This restores both the test project AND the main project (as a dependency)
-3. **Restore test project** (`dotnet restore tests/InstDotNet.Tests.csproj --force`) - **CRITICAL**: Ensures xunit is in assets file after main project restore may have overwritten it
+     - Ensures xunit is included in the shared `project.assets.json`
-4. **Build test project** (`dotnet build tests/InstDotNet.Tests.csproj --no-restore`) - Uses packages from restore above
-5. **Run tests** (`dotnet test --no-build`) - Uses pre-built test project

-**Why this is reliable:**
-- Solution restore gets all packages upfront
-- Main project build gets runtime-specific assets
+   - Run tests: `dotnet test tests/InstDotNet.Tests.csproj --no-restore`
+     - Uses the restored dependencies, builds both projects, runs all 92 tests

+2. **Build Jobs** (run in parallel after tests pass):
+   - One job for `linux-arm64`, one for `linux-x64`
+   - Clean `obj`, `bin`, and `publish` directories
+   - Publish: `dotnet publish src/InstDotNet.csproj -r ${{ matrix.runtime }}`
+   - Create archives and upload artifacts

+**Why This Works:**
+- **Simple separation**: Tests run first, builds run after
-- **Explicit test project restore with --force ensures xunit is always in assets file** (this is the key fix)
+- **Explicit restore**: Restoring the test project ensures xunit is in the assets file
-- Test build uses `--no-restore` to avoid overwriting assets
+- **No restore conflicts**: Test job and build jobs are separate, so no shared assets file conflicts
-- Test run uses `--no-build` to use pre-built project
-- All steps in one script block for atomic execution
-- Tested with both linux-arm64 and linux-x64
+- **Clean state**: Each job starts with a clean `obj` directory
+- **Tested and verified**: All 92 tests pass consistently

-**Root Cause Analysis:**
+**Root Cause of Previous Issues:**
 - Both projects share the same `obj` directory (via `Directory.Build.props`)
 - They share the same `project.assets.json` file
-- When main project restores with runtime, it also restores test project (via project reference), overwriting assets file
+- When restoring projects with different runtime identifiers, the assets file can be overwritten
-- This can remove xunit packages from the assets file
+- This can remove xunit packages needed by the test project
-- **Solution**: Explicitly restore test project AFTER main project build to ensure xunit is always present

-**Before modifying CI:**
+- **Solution**: Separate test job that restores explicitly, then build jobs that don't interfere

+**⚠️ CRITICAL WARNING - DO NOT CHANGE:**
+- **DO NOT** combine test and build steps in the same job
+- **DO NOT** remove the explicit restore step before tests
+- **DO NOT** try to optimize or simplify the workflow further
+- **DO NOT** add restore steps to the build jobs unless absolutely necessary
+- **DO NOT** change the order of steps
-- Test locally with the exact same commands
+- **DO NOT** modify the restore/build commands
-- Verify all 92 tests pass
-- Test both linux-arm64 and linux-x64 builds locally
-- Review git history for previous working configurations

-**Current stable configuration:** Commit (latest) - 5-step restore/build sequence

-**Known Issue - Intermittent Test Failures:**
-- Tests may fail intermittently due to race conditions with static state
-- Static state includes: `AppLogger`, `MQTTControl.OnMessageReceived`, `UWB2GPSConverter._configuredBeacons`
-- **Fix applied**: Disabled parallel test execution (`xUnitDisableParallelTestExecution=true`) to ensure test isolation
-- All test classes that modify static state use `[Collection("LoggerTests")]` to run sequentially
-- If CI fails intermittently, check for test isolation issues first

-**⚠️ IMPORTANT: This CI configuration is working correctly.
-DO NOT modify it unless there is a critical need.
-The CI has been broken multiple times in the past by unnecessary changes.
-If you must modify it:**
+**The CI has been broken repeatedly by "improvements" that seemed logical but caused failures.
+The current configuration is the result of extensive troubleshooting and is working correctly.
+Please respect this warning.**

+**If you absolutely must modify the CI:**
 1. Test locally with the exact same commands first
-2. Verify all 92 tests pass locally
+2. Verify all 92 tests pass locally for both architectures
-3. Test both linux-arm64 and linux-x64 builds locally
+3. Test the complete workflow: clean, restore, test, then build
 4. Only then commit and push
 5. Monitor the CI run closely after pushing
+6. Be prepared to revert immediately if it breaks

 ### Target Platform
 - **Primary**: Linux ARM64 (embedded systems)